-Exhibit D 14 Number Description C1 3.1 Third Amended and Restated Certificate of Incorporation of the Company 3.2 Amended and Restated By-laws of the Company.
-4.1 Specimen Common Stock Certificate (Incorporated by reference to Exhibit 4.2 to the Company's Registration Statement on Form S-1, as 10.14 amended (File No. 333-264335).
-10.1 2022 Stock Option and Incentive Plan, and forms of award agreements thereunder (Incorporated by reference to Exhibit 10.2 to the 10.24 Company's Registration Statement on Form S-1, as amended (File No. 333-264335)).
-10.2 2022 Employee Stock Purchase Plan (Incorporated by reference to Exhibit 10.3 to the Company's Registration Statement on Form S-1, as 10.24 amended (File No. 333-264335)).
-10.3 Senior Executive Cash Incentive Bonus Plan (Incorporated by reference to Exhibit 10.4 to the Company's Registration Statement on Form 10.44 S-1, as amended (File No. 333-264335)).
-10.4 Form of Indemnification Agreement between the Registrant and each of its directors and executive officers (Incorporated by reference to 24.4 Exhibit 10.5 to the Company's Registration Statement on Form S-1, as amended (File No. 333-264335)).
-31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Exhibit Number Description 3.1 Third Amended and Restated Certificate of Incorporation of the Company 3.2 Certificate of Correction to Third Amended and Restated Certificate of Incorporation, filed with the Secretary of State of Delaware on November 7, 2022.
+3.3 Amended and Restated By-laws of the Company.
+4.1 Specimen Common Stock Certificate (Incorporated by reference to Exhibit 4.2 to the Company's Registration Statement on Form S-1, as amended (File No. 333-264335).
+10.1 PepGen Inc. Non-Employee Director Compensation Policy, effetive July 1, 2022 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1+ Certification of Principal Executive Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2+ Certification of Principal Financial Officer Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. .
 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because XBRL tags are embedded within the Inline XBRL document.
 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (embedded within the Inline XBRL document)

-^{} Previously Filed
+\ Previously Filed